tcpwaveadmin/TCPWave-Postman-Integration/README.md

 2. The imported global variables are as shown:
    ![](images/global.png)

-3. TCPWave uses Token-Based Authentication to execute the Postman calls.
+3. TCPWave uses Token-Based Authentication to execute the rest calls from postman.

 4. For token-based authentication, you need to create the session token in the TCPWave IPAM and copy-paste the value in the environment file token field value.